 Summary of Experience

-Ms. Bartos has also designed, built, and enhanced numerous financial and statistical models to support clients in asset-based transactions, energy contract negotiations, reliability studies, asset and business valuations, rate and regulatory matters, cost-of-service analysis, and risk management.
-Her modeling experience includes building Monte-Carlo simulation models, designing an allocated cost-of-service model, statistical modeling using SPSS, and programming using Visual Basic for Applications (VBA).
-Ms. Bartos has also provided expert testimony regarding natural gas demand forecasting and supply planning issues, and incentive ratemaking.
-Ms. Bartos previously consulted with Reed Consulting Group and Navigant Consulting, Inc.
+Ms. Bartos has designed, built, and enhanced numerous financial and statistical models to support clients in asset-based transactions, energy contract negotiations, reliability studies, asset and business valuations, rate and regulatory matters, cost-of-service analysis, and risk management.
+Her modeling experience includes building Monte-Carlo simulation models, designing an allocated cost-of-service model, statistical modeling using SPSS, and programming using Visual Basic for Applications.
+Ms. Bartos has also provided expert testimony on multiple occasions regarding natural gas demand forecasting and supply planning issues, natural gas markets, and marginal cost studies.

 M.S., Mathematics (Statistics), University of Massachusetts

 We provided an independent market assessment and prepared a report describing the potential economic benefits of a proposed natural gas pipeline project to various energy consumers.
 Our team then supported […]

 We reviewed and evaluated long-term natural gas supply and demand, existing natural gas pricing dynamics, and future implications associated with new natural gas infrastructure in New England.
 We evaluated the […]

 We produced a high-level forecast of peak demand growth for New York City and Long Island between 2014 and 2020.
 We forecasted demand that is in excess of current pipeline and […]

 We have provided a range of demand forecasting services to natural gas distribution companies as part of their Forecast and Supply Plan filings.
 Services range from complete integrated resource planning […]